digital-science/dimensions-api-lab/README.md

 This GitHub repository contains code samples and reusable **Jupyter notebooks** for scholarly data analytics using the [Dimensions API](https://www.dimensions.ai/dimensions-apis/).

-The Dimensions Analytics API enables users to perform complex searches in the [Dimensions](https://www.dimensions.ai/) database.
-For more information about the API language, see also the [official documentation](https://docs.dimensions.ai/dsl).

 A companion website including HTML versions of these tutorials is also available: https://digital-science.github.io/dimensions-api-lab/

 [![License: CC BY-NC-SA 4.0](https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc-sa/4.0/)